cpprev/minecraft-ansible/README.md

+# minecraft-ansible

+---

+:pushpin: This repository's aim is to provide ansible playbooks to deploy and run a minecraft server

+---

-# What to change to adapt to your infrastructure
+### What to change to adapt to your infrastructure

     file "hosts" :
     - change ansible_host variable